Glossary of Terms

 Alien species

-An organism that has invaded or been introduced by man and is growing
+An organism that has invaded or been introduced by man and is growing in a new region.

 Aliphatic

-A descriptive term for chemical compounds composed of straight chain
+A descriptive term for chemical compounds composed of straight chain molecules.

 Alkaline soil

-to crop growth.
+One which contains alkali salts, usually in amounts that are detrimental to crop growth.
 Such soils are usually above a pH of 8.5.

 Alkaloid